Macrometacorp/docs/docs/cep/query-guide/functions/source/sse.md

 title: SSE Source
 ---

-HTTP SSE source send a request to a given url and listen to the response stream.
+HTTP SSE source sends a request to a given URL and listens to the response stream.

 ## SSE Source Syntax